ramintoosi/kmeans-rust/ReadMe.md

 # A simple implementation of KMeans algorithm in Rust

-This repository contains a simple implementation of the KMeans algorithm in the Rust language.
+This repository contains a simple implementation of the KMeans algorithm in Rust, created for my practice.
 Use it carefully!
 ## How to use

 1. Clone and build with cargo